 Prior to this offering, there has been no public market for our Class A common stock.
-The initial public offering price will be negotiated between the representatives and us.
-In determining the initial public offering price of our Class A common stock, the representatives will consider:
+The initial public offering price was negotiated between the representatives and us.
+In determining the initial public offering price of our Class A common stock, the representatives considered: